 11. The Annual Governance Statement, as attached as Appendix C, has been drafted in accordance with the CIPFA proper practices guidance.
-The lists of improvements identified during this review are highlighted on pages 21 of the statement.
+The lists of improvements identified during this review are highlighted on pages 24-25 of the statement.
 It should be noted that these do not necessarily signify a significant control weakness in the Council's framework but tend more to reflect ideas for improvements to existing processes.
+In particular, this year they also reflect the impact of the pandemic on the way the Council works.